In Conversation with…

 |Session 3: Thursday 22 October 10:00am||Communicating for Impact|

-We invite you to provide feedback – either to support these topics or suggest others that may be more immediately useful to you.
+We invite you to provide feedback – to suggest others that may be more immediately useful to you.
 All feedback is highly valued and will be used to shape a burgeoning program over the next 6-12 months.
+Session 5 is currently being planned for early 2021.

 We look forward to hearing from you and conversing with you soon!